Part II: Petroleum Data Engineering

 Every well ever drilled will eventually stop producing.
 The question is not if production will decline, but how fast, by how much, and how much oil or gas remains to be recovered.
 These questions drive some of the largest financial decisions in the industry: whether to drill additional wells, when to invest in artificial lift, how to value an asset for acquisition, and when to abandon a field.

 Decline Curve Analysis (DCA) is the primary tool for answering these questions.
 It fits mathematical models to a well's production history and extrapolates into the future.
-The method is deceptively simple --- you are fitting a curve to data points --- but the engineering judgment required to do it well is substantial.
+The method is deceptively simple (you are fitting a curve to data points), but the engineering judgment required to do it well is substantial.
 A poorly chosen model or a careless fit can overestimate reserves by millions of barrels, leading to investment decisions that destroy value.

 This chapter teaches you to do DCA properly: understanding the physics behind each model, fitting them rigorously with Python, quantifying uncertainty, and knowing when each model applies and when it breaks down.